 Through their 9 years in business, Sandy and Dave were very community-minded, noting that the business was not about making money, but about giving back to the community.
 The Freemans were generous sponsors of many local family and youth focused organizations.
 One of the highlights for the community was the December fundraisers at Hub City Ice Cream Company , where various youth organizations used the building to sell ice cream and baked goods during the Rotary Winter Wonderland lights displays.

-Hub City Ice Cream continues to be a special destination for many in the community, as well as visitors.
+Hub City Ice Cream Company continues to be a special destination for many in the community, as well as visitors.
 Open from the beginning of April through the end of September, many people enjoy finishing a day of fun at Vandehey Waters Aquatic Center or Wildwood Park and Zoo by stopping in for some premium Wisconsin-made ice cream.
 Many more enjoy grabbing some ice cream and sitting outside to watch the annual Fourth of July Fireworks from the deck.
 We invite you to try it too!